 Trading derivatives are recorded in the statement of financial position under Financial assets or liabilities at fair value through profit or loss.
-Changes in fair value are recorded in the income statement under Net gains and losses on financial instruments at fair value through profit or loss.
+Changes in fair value and interest income and expense are recorded in the income statement under Net gains and losses on financial instruments at fair value through profit or loss.